ansible-community/community-website/pages/how-ansible-works.md

 Or, as already mentioned, you can use a dynamic inventory to pull your inventory from data sources like AWS and Azure.

-## Playbooks: A simple and powerful automation language
+# Playbooks: A simple and powerful automation language

 Playbooks can finely orchestrate multiple slices of your IT infrastructure, with very detailed control over how many machines to tackle at a time.
 This is where Ansible starts to get most interesting.

-Follow the link to the ["Open Answers: What is patch management?"](https://youtu.be/VRoQLVHdNHE?si=Xc9hG0H9F0NjHpIs) video on YouTube to hear Red Hat's Sean Cavanaugh give an explanation.

 Ansible's approach to orchestration is one of finely tuned simplicity, as we believe you should be able to use existing knowledge while not having to remember special syntax or features.

+Visit the ["Open Answers: What is patch management?"](https://youtu.be/VRoQLVHdNHE?si=Xc9hG0H9F0NjHpIs) video to hear Red Hat's Sean Cavanaugh explain things in more detail.

 Here's what a playbook looks like.
-As a reminder, this is only here as a teaser—visit [docs.ansible.com](https://docs.ansible.com/) for the complete documentation, and see all that's possible.
+As a reminder, this is only here as a teaser.
+Visit [docs.ansible.com](https://docs.ansible.com/) for the complete documentation, and see all that's possible.

 An example `apache.yml` playbook might look like: